 6. Add egg, molasses, sugar, cooled melted butter, and vanilla extract and stir.
 (If adding chopped walnuts, mix that in as well.)

 7. Add espresso powder, cinnamon, flour, baking soda, and salt.
-Gently place sliced bananas on top of the batter.
+Carefully place sliced bananas on top of the batter so they don’t break and press them in so they are not sticking out too much.

 8. Add batter to a 9 inch loaf pan (I used this) greased and lined with parchment paper (I like this one) and bake for about 50-60 minutes.